 Veteran Pass Program

-Sun Metro is partnering with social service agencies to provide free transportation to homeless veterans.
-Homeless veterans who are pursuing employment opportunities can receive up to 90 days of free transportation.
+Sun Metro is partnering with social service agencies to provide free transportation to veterans.
+Veterans with transit needs can receive up to 90 days of free bus transportation as vetted by appropriate agencies.

 Sun Metro is also working with social service agencies to provide bus passes at a reduced fare for veterans, who need transportation options.
 Bus passes are normally $48 per month.
 Social services agencies may obtain bus passes for their customers who are veterans at a cost of $30 per month.
 To participate in the 90-day pass program or to obtain a 30-day discounted rate pass, interested veterans can visit their service agency for an application or call Sun Metro for a list of current participating agencies.
 Riders will be asked to show their Sun Metro issued Veteran ID and display their pass when boarding any Sun Metro fixed route bus.